giuseppesalvo/RedisManager/README.md

 ### THIS PROJECT IS NO LONGER MAINTAINED

-Simple Mac Application to manage Redis Server
+Simple macos app to manage your redis server

 [Download](https://github.com/giuseppesalvo/RedisManager/raw/master/Redis%20Manager.zip)